-Each year, 70 low-income adults (age 55+) serve approximately 68,000 hours as volunteers providing one-on-one mentoring and tutoring for more than 1,800 at-risk children.
+Each year, 55 older adults serve approximately 60,000 hours as volunteers providing one-on-one mentoring and tutoring for more than 1,000 at-risk children.
 FiftyForward Foster Grandparent volunteers play an important role in the development and educational success of children ages 2 years through 4th grade.

 FiftyForward FGP volunteers tutor and mentor children, Monday – Thursday, five hours each day, in child learning centers and Metro Nashville Public and Charter schools.
 For their service, volunteers receive a tax-free stipend, mileage reimbursement and a free lunch each day.

 Current FiftyForward Foster Grandparents are stationed at these locations: